Qatar Airways says A350 delivery on schedule; plans order in Dubai

-DOHA (Reuters) - Qatar Airways, the launch customer for Airbus’s EAD.PA A350 plane, expects the European planemaker to start delivering the aircraft by the second half of next year, the airline’s chief executive said on Tuesday.
+DOHA, Oct 29 (Reuters) - Qatar Airways, the launch customer for Airbus’s A350 plane, expects the European planemaker to start delivering the aircraft by the second half of next year, the airline’s chief executive said on Tuesday.

 The Gulf carrier has ordered 80 A350 jets from Airbus.